Manoj-144/Apple-VS-Foxconn-Stock-Analysis/README.md

-# Apple-VS-Foxconn-Stock-Analysis

-Here’s the updated draft for your GitHub README, incorporating the changes:

----

 # Apple vs Foxconn Stock Analysis

 This project explores the relationship between **Apple Inc.** and **Foxconn**, focusing on their stock performances.
 Foxconn is a major manufacturer for Apple, producing products like iPhones and iPads, making these two companies closely intertwined in the global supply chain.
 The analysis looks at stock prices, trading volumes, and the market impact of specific product releases.
 Additionally, an interactive Tableau dashboard was created to visualize the findings and provide a user-friendly interface for data exploration.